Planning your next diving trip? These are the best dive sites in the world.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 The more we explored underwater landscapes, the more we became fascinated.
 We’ve completely fallen in love with underwater photography, too!
 After our introductory scuba class, we decided it was time to get certified.
-As you all know, we love making lists, so we’ve decided to compile a bucket list for scuba diving as well. :) We can’t wait to get to them all!
+As you all know, we love making lists, so we’ve also decided to compile a bucket list for scuba diving.
+We can’t wait to get to them all!

 1. Taveuni, Fiji